Tek-Pheed/R-Type/docs/src/userguide.md

 In Wave Mode, survive as long as possible and defeat enemy waves.

 In PVP Mode, challenge another player in a 1v1 battle and be the last one standing.

+*For feedback or suggestions, please contact us via LinkedIn or open an issue on the project repository.*